-Seville Lake is a 13.2 mile out and back trail located near Springville, CA and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until October.
+Seville Lake Trail is a 10.3 mile moderately trafficked out and back trail located near Springville, CA that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible from June until October.

 Great first time hike for an amateur backpacker